Lateralus138/AutoHotkey-Gui-Class/README.md

 # AutoHotkey Gui Class Version 2
 Create AutoHotkey gui objects
+## File Types
+The .aclass file is the same as the .ahk file, which can be used as an #Include; helps me separate main files from imports

 ## Example Code - getControls() - ShowCase
 ### Get a control information object